Second Battle of El Alamein: D + 10: 2 November

-Although X Corps had failed in its attempt to break out, it had succeeded in its objective of finding and destroying enemy tanks.
-Although tank losses were approximately equal, this represented only a portion of the total British armour, but most of Rommel's tanks; the Afrika Korps strength of tanks fit for battle fell by 70 while in addition to the losses of the 9th Armoured Brigade, the 2nd and 8th Armoured Brigades lost 14 tanks in the fighting, with another 40 damaged or broken down.
+Although X Corps had failed in its attempt to break out, it had succeeded in its objective of finding and destroying Axis tanks.
+Although tank losses were approximately equal, this represented only a portion of the total British armour but most of Rommel's tanks; the Afrika Korps strength of tanks fit for battle fell by 70 while in addition to the losses of the 9th Armoured Brigade, the 2nd and 8th Armoured Brigades lost 14 tanks in the fighting, with another 40 damaged or broken down.
 The fighting was later termed the "Hammering of the Panzers".
-In the late afternoon and early evening, the 133rd Lorried and 151st Infantry Brigades—by this time back under command of 51st Infantry Division—attacked respectively the Snipe and Skinflint (about a mile west of Snipe) positions in order to form a base for future operations.
+In the late afternoon and early evening, the 133rd Lorried Infantry Brigade and 151st Infantry Brigade, under command of the 51st (Highland) Infantry Division, attacked respectively the Snipe and Skinflint (about a mile west of Snipe) positions to form a base for future operations.
 The heavy artillery concentration which accompanied their advance suppressed the opposition from the Trieste Division and the operation succeeded with few casualties.

-On the night of 2 November, Montgomery once again reshuffled his infantry in order to bring four brigades (5th Indian, 151st, 5th New Zealand and 154th) into reserve under XXX Corps to prepare for the next thrust.
-He also reinforced X Corps by moving 7th Armoured Division from army reserve and sending 4th Light Armoured Brigade from XIII Corps in the south.
+On the night of 2/3 November, Montgomery once again reshuffled his infantry in order to bring four brigades (5th Indian, 151st, 5th New Zealand and 154th) into reserve under XXX Corps, to prepare for the next thrust.
+He also reinforced X Corps by moving the 7th Armoured Division from army reserve and sending the 4th Light Armoured Brigade from XIII Corps in the south.
 General von Thoma's report to Rommel that night said he would have at most 35 tanks available to fight the next day and his artillery and anti-tank weapons had been reduced to ⅓ of their strength at the start of the battle.
-Rommel concluded that to forestall a breakthrough and the resulting destruction of his whole army he must start withdrawing to the planned position at Fuka.
+Rommel concluded that to forestall a breakthrough and the destruction of his army, he must start withdrawing to the position at Fuka.
 He called up Ariete from the south to join the mobile Italian XX Corps around Tel el Aqqaqir.
-His mobile forces (XX Corps, Afrika Korps, 90th Light Division and 19th Flak Division) were ordered to make a fighting withdrawal while his other formations were to withdraw as best they could with the limited transport available.
+His mobile forces (XX Corps, Afrika Korps, 90th Light Division and 19th Flak Division) were ordered to make a fighting withdrawal while his other formations were to withdraw as best they could with the transport available.